csci338/fall2023/pages/syllabus.md

 {% include schedule-very-simple.html %}

 ## Course Format
-The course format includes a mix of assigned readings, lectures, labs, and homework.
+The course format includes a mix of assigned readings, lectures, labs, homework, and quizzes.
 We will generally try to use our Tuesday class time to discuss a "big idea" in software engineering, and our Thursday class time to complete hands-on labs.
 It is your responsibility to keep up-to-date on class material and announcements, as the schedule is subject to change.
 This includes material presented and announcements made in class, via email, or on Moodle.

 ### Class Participation
 Class meetings will be in person.
 Most class sessions have accompanying readings, which you will be expected to complete before class.
 Please do your best to be physically and mentally present, and to share your knowledge and experience with one another.

 ### Homework
-> Still figuring this out.
-36 concrete tasks across front-end and back-end and 18 features?
-Ideally, very few of these things have dependencies.

 Over the course of the semester, you will be working with your classmates on a collaborative software development project.
 During the first half of the semester, you will be assigned 1-2 features that you will need to implement and deploy to the class's shared codebase (individual assignments).
 During the second half of the semester, you will be working with one or more of your classmates to design, build, and test a feature that you come up with as a team.

 Our hope is that the experience will help you develop more perspective around how software teams organize their work, make decisions, onboard new developers, introduce new features, etc.

+{:.blockquote-no-margin}
+> **Note:** We are still figuring out how we will be organizing homework assignments.The current plan (described above) may change.

 ### Labs
 Labs are intended to be completed during class on Thursdays (unless otherwise specified), so that we can help you with any questions (or configuration issues) you make have.
 Each lab is designed to give you practice with a tool, technique, or workflow relevant to building collaborative software.

+### Quizzes
+There will also be 1-2 quizzes to assess your understanding of some of the methods we are learning about (e.g., Agile methods, test-driven design, managing trade-offs, navigating constraints and uncertainty, handling upgrades and deprecation, etc.).

 ## Course Expectations
 * You will come to class prepared and ready to engage in an intellectual discussion about the readings.